utahplt/ifT-benchmark/Sorbet/README.md

 `String`, `Integer`, `TrueClass`, and `FalseClass`

 These are standard Ruby classes, chosen for their simplicity and immutability, making them suitable for testing type narrowing in Sorbet.
+Since Ruby allows subclassing (e.g., a user can define a subclass of `String`), Sorbet uses `is_a?` for type checks, which respects subclass relationships, avoiding issues seen in other languages (e.g., Python’s `type is` with `str` subclasses).

 > Q. What container types does this implementation use (for objects, tuples, etc)?
 Why?